A note on a Griffiths-type ring for complete intersections in Grassmannians: Complete intersections in Grassmannians

-Equivalently, as in Lemma 1.4, \cite{konno}, one could use the following spectral sequence The last step is to express the cohomology groups of the exterior power of the relative cotangent in terms of the cohomology groups over the Grassmannian.
+Equivalently, as in Lemma 1.4, \cite{konno}, one could use the following spectral sequence The last step consists in expressing the cohomology groups of the exterior power of the relative cotangent bundle in terms of the cohomology groups of bundles on the Grassmannian.
 This is done via the following sequence (sequence (3) in \cite{konno})